9a. Earth orbits Sun?

 The story of the telescope and its technology is too big and too rich to be told on this single web page.
 The most that can be presented here is a short historical summary.
 For more, I recommend just one book

-But the duke bragged about it to the Spanish ambassador, the secret leaked out and Lipperhey missed his hoped-for reward.
+But the Duke bragged about it to the Spanish ambassador, the secret leaked out and Lippershey missed his hoped-for reward.

 Newton was premature in giving up on lenses--in 1758 John Dollond patented an "achromatic" ("non-color") combination of a pair of lenses made of different types of glass, which acted like a single lens but cancelled most of the "dispersion" of different colors.
 Soon afterwards however a new figure appeared on the scene--a German musician transplanted to England, Wilhelm Herschel (later William, still later Sir William), who proceeded to build a series of mirror telescopes bigger and more powerful than any in existence.